blastnet/blastnet2_sr_benchmark/README.md

 pip install -r requirements.txt
 ```

 This code works with Python 3.9.
+We used conda to manage environments in the work.

 ## Data